WWitman/swagger-node-slack/README-blog2.md

 4. In another terminal window, call the API, like this...

-`curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL&user_name=marsh"`
+`curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL&user_name=Will"`

 ...and you get back a nicely formatted response in your Slack session, like this: